-I will soon be starting my PhD in the Affective Brain Lab, supervised by Tali Sharot.
+I am doing my PhD in the Affective Brain Lab, supervised by Tali Sharot.
 During the PhD, I will explore how stress interferes with information processing and what are the neural mechanisms responsible.
 Moreover, I will focus on how biased information processing is related to psychopathology.
 Before starting the PhD, I obtained a Bachelor’s degree in Psychology of personality and a Master’s degree in Cognitive neuroscience at Padova University (Italy).
 During the last year of MSc., I carried out my final thesis at Ulm University (Germany) where I investigated the neural substrates of anhedonia across the population.
 After graduation, I gained expertise in clinical psychology working in the Psychiatry Department of the public hospital in Modena (Italy).

 For The Public